ughdeeb/loan-calculator/README.md

 ## Project Title: Loan Calculator Project

-### Project Objective: More experience with vanilla javascript: learn how to use local storage
+### Project Objective: More experience with vanilla javascript

 ## Table of contents